peterjc/thapbi-pict/docs/examples/recycled_water/build_db.rst

     taxdmp_2019-12-01/names.dmp
     taxdmp_2019-12-01/nodes.dmp

-Now building the database is a two-step process, first importing the taxonomy, and second importing the sequences.
+Building the database becomes a two-step process, first importing the taxonomy, and second importing the sequences.

 If you are working with different organisms you will also need to set the